ymy4323460/ymy4323460.github.io/_pages/about.md

 My research interests are Reinforcement Learning, Multi-agent Systems and Causality.
 If you would like to chat about potential collaboration or common interests, feel free to reach me at mengyue.yang.20@ucl.ac.uk.

-I will be joining the School of Engineering, Mathematics and Technology at University of Bristol as Lecturer (= US Assistant Professor) in AI.